 Adult acne is not as infrequent as people like to think, but that does not mean that it has to be allowed to become a social drawback.
-If you suffer from adult acne, then you should see your doctor or simply give the ClearPores System a try.
+If you are concerned about acne, then you should see your doctor.

 - Acne is commonly classified by severity as mild, moderate, or severe.

-- Opical antibiotics are frequently used for mild to moderate severe acne.
+- Topical antibiotics are frequently used for mild to moderate to severe acne.

 - Cigarette smoking increases the risk of developing acne and worsens its severity.